Tarun-Rajan99/MSc-Project/LLM_prompts.md

 - Help make a tikz figure of a bipartite graph - Claude Sonnet 5

 # Methods
-- Help with plotting a ploar histogram - Claude Sonnet 5
+- Help with plotting a ploar histogram - Gemini 3.6